Digi2Real: Bridging the Realism Gap in Synthetic Data Face Recognition via Foundation Models: Introduction

-DigiFace-1M \cite{bae2023digiface} presents an alternative to generative models for data creation, utilizing a graphics rendering pipeline to produce images without needing large-scale real images or a face recognition network to produce these images.
-This method leverages the rendering pipeline described in \cite{wood2021fake} to combine facial geometry, texture, and hairstyle.
-It facilitates the generation of intra-class variations by simply rendering additional images with varying poses, expressions, lighting, and accessories.
+DigiFace-1M \cite{bae2023digiface} offers an alternative to generative models for data creation by utilizing a graphics rendering pipeline to produce images without requiring large-scale real images or a face recognition network.
+This method uses the rendering pipeline described in \cite{wood2021fake} to combine facial geometry, texture, and hairstyle.
+It facilitates the generation of intra-class variations by rendering additional images with varying poses, expressions, lighting, and accessories.
 This approach holds significant potential for creating a large number of identities with diverse intra-class variations and ethnicities.
 Interestingly, it also allows for controlled generation processes by selecting specific attributes.
-However, the major limitation of this approach is the lack of realism of the generated samples, which results in poor face recognition performance for the models trained using this dataset.
+However, the primary limitation of this approach is the lack of realism in the generated samples, resulting in poor face recognition performance for models trained with this dataset.
 The computational requirement to produce these samples is another constraint.

 In our proposed method, we introduce a novel approach to enhance the realism of the procedurally generated DigiFace dataset.
-By reusing the existing DigiFace samples as our source dataset, we obviate the need for recomputation and demonstrate through empirical evidence that our approach substantially boosts performance.
-Our approach significantly improves the face recognition performance compared to DigiFace and achieves comparable performance to other state-of-the-art synthetic data methods.
+By reusing existing DigiFace samples as our source dataset, we eliminate the need for recomputation and demonstrate through empirical evidence that our approach substantially boosts performance.
+Our approach significantly improves face recognition performance compared to DigiFace and achieves comparable performance to other state-of-the-art synthetic data methods.

 The main contributions of this work are listed below:

 \begin{itemize}

 \item We introduce a novel framework for generating realistic sample images from those generated by a graphics pipeline. \item We introduce a new synthetic face recognition dataset called Digi2Real with a large number of identities and intra-class variations \item We conduct a thorough analysis using the generated dataset, demonstrating the advantages of our approach. \end{itemize}